DWARFLAB logo

 All articles

-How to Photograph Comet with DWARF IIUpdated a month ago
+How to Photograph Comet with DWARF IIUpdated 6 months ago

 This tutorial is created by John Mozdzierz, and below is the image John took with DWARF II.
 To capture images of a Deep Sky Object (DSO) comet with Dwarf II telescope, follow this structured guide!